Maritime Folknet Programs:

 Training musicians to take the step to performing professionally

-Covers stagecraft. song choice, stage presence, sound systems, booking, etc. Frequency: 2 times a year.
-Location: Dusty Strings Music School in Fremont (Seattle).
+Covers stagecraft. song choice, stage presence, sound systems, booking, etc. Frequency: Once a year.
+Location: Dusty Strings Music School in Fremont or Home Street Bank Community Room in Greenwood (Seattle).
 Number of people: 10 to 20 per workshop.
 Admission: Free.

 Panel Concerts at the Northwest Folklife Festival in Seattle